dendie-sanjaya/bi-visualiation-data/readme.md

 ![Screen Shoot](./ss/5-create-conection-virtualasi-data.jpg)

-* **Step 2: Explore Your Database Structure**
+**2.3.2 Step 2: Explore Your Database Structure**
 Once connected, you can start exploring your data.
 * On the **"Databases"** page, you'll see your newly added database.
 * Click on it to see a list of all your tables.
 * You can click on any table to see its columns and data.

 ![Screen Shoot](./ss/6-list-table.jpg)

-* **Step 3: Create Dashboards and Visualizations**
-    Now that your data is ready, you can create dashboards to monitor your business metrics.
+**2.3.3 Step 3: Create Dashboards and Visualizations** Now that your data is ready, you can create dashboards to monitor your business metrics.
 * Click **"+ New"** in the top-right corner and select **"Dashboard"**.
 * Give your dashboard a name, like **"My Dashboard Sales"**.
 * You can now add questions or visualizations you have already created to this dashboard.

+**This is Step Create Dashboards and Visualizations part 1 :**
 ![Screen Shoot](./ss/7-Create-Dashboard.jpg)

+**This is Step Create Dashboards and Visualizations part 2 :**
 ![Screen Shoot](./ss/7-Create-Dashboard-2.jpg)

+**This is Step Create Dashboards and Visualizations part 3 :**
 ![Screen Shoot](./ss/8-create-model-customer-3.jpg)

+**This is Step Create Dashboards and Visualizations part 4 :**
 ![Screen Shoot](./ss/8-create-model-customer-4.jpg)

+**This is Step Create Dashboards and Visualizations part 5 :**
 ![Screen Shoot](./ss/8-create-model-customer.jpg)

+**This is Step Create Dashboards and Visualizations part 6 :**
 ![Screen Shoot](./ss/8-create-model-customer.jpg)

+**This is Step Create Dashboards and Visualizations part 7 :**
 ![Screen Shoot](./ss/8-create-model-customer.jpg)

-# 📈 Exporting Data for AI Training
+# 3.1 Exporting Data for AI Training

 One of Metabase's great benefits is its ability to **easily export data**.
 The visualizations you create in Metabase can serve as the basis for more advanced data analysis, including training Machine Learning or AI models.